Here are some of the best events in central Croatia that take place in towns such as Samobor, Karlovac, Zapresic and Sveta Nedjelja.

 Events in Central Croatia in March

-Samobor is famed for its salami, and this is celebrated with a Salamijada (Salami Festival) taking place each March.
+Samobor is famed for its salami, which is celebrated with a Salamijada (Salami Festival) taking place each March.
 Prizes are awarded to the best products.

 Events in Central Croatia in April